And greetings, welcome back, ladies and gentlemen.

 I was looking for McCain to talk about what our platform is, to talk about lower taxes, smaller government, life, liberty, freedom, and the free market.

-But in the portion of the speech where he went forward to look backward thirteen years and describe what the last four years of his of uh of America would be, the first four years of his uh his his first term.
+We didn't play all the sound bites, but in the portion of the speech where he went forward to look backward 13 years and describe what the last four years of America would be, the first four years of his first term, he didn't get specific on how, but he said tax rates are lower.

-Uh the the problem is, you know, he can he can announce all that, but there was no there there was no philosophical underpinning for how it's gonna get done.
+The problem is, you know, he can announce all that, but there was no philosophical underpinning for how it's going to get done.

 You know, Hollywood trick is to do a movie four years in advance and show what would have happened if you weren't around or show what did happen when you were around.

-But to make those things happen is going to take specific objectives, philosophies, and goals, and strategies, because the people opposed to that are going to have the most numbers in the House of the Senate.
+But to make those things happen is going to take specific objectives, philosophies, and goals and strategies because the people opposed to that are going to have the most numbers in the House and the Senate.

-So it would be helpful if Senator McCain would tell us how he's gonna get this done rather than run some magic speech creating this utopian picture where it has gotten done.
+So it would be helpful if Senator McCain would tell us how he's going to get this done rather than run some magic speech creating this utopian picture where it has gotten done.

 Exactly.